n0obit4/Fuzzpy/README.md

 # Fuzzpy

-Fuzzpy is a personal mini proyect that consist in a mini web fuzzer
+Fuzzpy is a personal mini project that consists of a mini web fuzzer

 ## Requeriments